stasezersky/next_react_daashboard/README.md

 passowrd is 123

+don't expect to see any data because it is proprietary in resides on local mongo

-code in `lib/m2ServerSrc` and lib `lib/smServerSrc` been imported from other service I created
+code in `lib/m2ServerSrc` and lib `lib/smServerSrc` been imported from other service I created and have the ability to generate xlsx files